Beauty tips by Ana Siqueira

-Lipstick: MAC, Illamasqua and Estee Lauder.
+Lipstick: MAC, Illamasqua, and Estee Lauder.
 Obviously, there are other more luxurious ones, but I honestly don’t think the benefits justify their prices.
 For the ones looking for luxury: Yves Saint Laurent and Chanel.
 A red color that will last long: Maybelline 14-hour stay, in Continuously Cranberry.

 Lip-gloss: Illamasqua – FOR SURE, simply beautiful.
-In case you are travelling in the UK, make sure you check Collection’s Cream Puffs, they can be found at drugstores and are quite inexpensive and great to wear.
+In case you are traveling in the UK, make sure you check Collection’s Cream Puffs, they can be found at drugstores and are quite inexpensive and great to wear.

-Eyebrows: MAC eyebrow powder – colors coquete and omega are great for blonds, and brun, mystery or typographic for brunettes.
+Eyebrows: MAC eyebrow powder – colors coquete and omega are great for blonds, and brun, mystery, or typographic for brunettes.
 They need to be used carefully. eyebrow pencil and grooming gel from MAC or Anastasia.

-To make a makeup last: Fixer Spray from Skindivania.
+To make makeup last: Fixer Spray from Skindivania.
 To make a makeup lasts for weeks: Fixer Spray from Green Marble.
 Hahaha.

 Brushes are my greatest love:

 Good and inexpensive: the kits from Real Techniques.